 The purpose of the Fixed Track Charge is to recover our residual funding requirement after accounting for the forecast income from variable track access charges, the station long term charge, network grants and other single till income (e.g. income that we receive through other sources such as property assets).
 The Fixed Track Charge is payable by franchised passenger RUs on an operator-specific basis.
+This charge is payable by franchised passenger train operators only.

-Fixed track charges are calculated by allocating our net revenue requirement to routes and then dividing these costs between franchised 67 passenger RUs using traffic metrics that are most appropriate to the costs being allocated (for example vehicle-miles, tonnage, train-miles etc.).
-This process is carried out separately for England & Wales and Scotland, i.e. the Scottish net revenue requirement is recovered from the Scottish franchisees.
-The Fixed Track Charge is set for five years and is payable by accounting period.
-The Fixed Track Charge is based on a residual calculation, it does not cover specific items of costs in the way that the other charges do.
+Fixed track charges are calculated by allocating our net revenue requirement to routes and then dividing these costs between franchised passenger RUs according to each franchised passenger RU's share of avoidable fixed costs.
+This process is carried out separately for England & Wales and Scotland, i.e. the Scottish net revenue requirement is recovered from the Scottish franchisees specified by Transport Scotland.
+The net revenue requirement for England & Wales is allocated to routes in England & Wales according to each route's share of avoidable fixed costs.
+A detailed explanation of the methodology for calculating Fixed Track Access Charges is available in Annex 3 of the of our key assumptions.